nh530/Project_Showcase/AI_Games/tic_tac_toe/README.md

 * linear_regression_ai.py is a machine learning implementation that decides on the next optimal move, given the current Tic-Tac-Toe board, by using linear regression.
 A set of features is derived from the board, and the target variable is a number ranging from -100 to 100 where 100 is the value if win, and -100 is the value if lost.

+* logistic_regression_ai.py assumes a linear dependence between the log odds and the board features.
+The same set of features were used in linear_regression_ai.py and the class variables were changed to 0 and 1.

+* Random forest or boosting wouldn't make much sense because we need to construct a probability of winning given a move.

 ## Results

 * Linear regression does not perform better than alpha-beta pruning.
 It can work somewhat well depending on the board features used, but at best, it only learns to draw the game.